rchalamala/Optiview/README.md

-## Metaheuristic Optimization in 2D and 3D
+## OptiView - Metaheuristic Optimization in 2D and 3D

 Built with React.js, JavaScript, and the Geogebra API.